dkwon1223/stack-pedia-ui/README.md

 ## About
 StackPedia is the perfect application for developers looking to explore and discover new technologies and expand their knowledge of how their respective technologies can interact in a tech stack.

+## Background
+The goal of this project was to develop an application where experienced and beginner developers alike can explore new technologies and gain some basic understanding of them.
+In additon to this, it aims to motivate developers to take on their new knowledge of a technology and discover how it can become part of a large tech stack for their future projects.
+The project was built using the MERN stack(MongoDB, Express.js, React, Node.js) and is my first solo fullstack web application.
+To see more on the backend API, visit the [repository](https://github.com/dkwon1223/stack-pedia-api).

 ## Contributors
 - [David Kwon](https://github.com/dkwon1223)